semajrolyat/semajrolyat.github.io/gwu/sp19/cs1012/_posts/2019-03-27-exercises.md

 #### Exercise 2 - Generating Random Floating Point Numbers
 Create a file named ```exercise2.py```.

-Write a script that generates ten random floating point numbers between -100.0 and 100.0 and prints out each generated number.
+Write a script that generates random floating point numbers between -100.0 and 100.0 and prints out each generated number.

 Write a function named ```randomfloat``` that takes a range as two parameters.
 The definition for this function should be: